-Repair an LDAP Configuration After Upgrade
+Repair an LDAP Configuration After Upgrade - Release 4.0 and Earlier ONLY

-When you upgrade Power IQ to release 4.1, your previously configured LDAP settings require a repair process to be run.
+When you upgrade Power IQ from release 4.0 or earlier only, your previously configured LDAP settings require a repair process to be run.
 The Repair finds the DN of each user and stores that information in the database.
 Power IQ needs the DN of each user to be able to authenticate in Power IQ 4.1 and later.